Concord has reason to celebrate. In 2012 and 2013, the City was recognized with a number of prestigious awards.

 Reuse Project widely commended

 The Concord Reuse Project for the former Concord Naval Weapons Station was recognized by the Northern California Chapter of the American Planning Association with a 2012 Merit Award for Green and Sustainable Planning.
 In 2012, the Reuse Plan also earned a Visionary Leadership award from East Bay Housing Organizations.
 Save Mt.
 Diablo awarded the City its Mountain Star Alliance Award for "incredibly visionary leadership" in preparation of the reuse plan.
 Sustainable Contra Costa recognized the project with its "Smart Growth" Award for 2012.

 Meadow Homes Spray Park received an Agency Showcase Award from the California Park & Recreation Society, District 3, in the category of Outstanding Facility/Park as well as the American Public Works Association (Northern California) Public Works Project of the Year Award in t he "Structures" category.

-The City of Concord has been named a Tree City USA by the National Arbor Day Foundation to honor Concord's commitment to its community forest.
-It is the 32nd consecutive year the City has received this national recognition.
+The City of Concord has been named a Tree City USA by the National Arbor Day Foundation for the 32nd consecutive year to honor Concord's commitment to its community forest.
 Concord is also the recipient of a Tree City USA Growth Award for the 15th consecutive year for demonstrating progress in its community forestry program.
-The Growth Award recognizes environmental improvement and higher levels of tree care in Tree City USA communities.
-The Tree City USA program is sponsored by the National Arbor Day Foundation in cooperation with the National Association of State Foresters and the USDA Forest Service.

 - Camp Concord was recognized by the readers of Bay Area Parent Magazine as a "Family Favorite" for resident camping.